S.Sudan: A faltering peace process and political mistrust ahead of 2023 vote | DW | 22.02.2022

 The European Union ambassador to South Sudan, Christian Bader, told DW that it cannot be said that the deal is not good, but mistrust among the parties to it is an obstacle.
 It is not realizing its purpose "because the goodwill was not there," he said.

-But Juba defends its efforts at the implementation of the peace deal.
-Cabinet Affairs Minister Martine Elia Lomuro, told DW that challenges with financing an the international arms embargo hampers its effective implementation.
+But Juba defends its efforts to implement the peace deal.
+Cabinet Affairs Minister Martine Elia Lomuro told DW that challenges with financing and the international arms embargo hampers its effective implementation.

-In light of a weakening economy since independence, the government has been unable to raise the required resources to do so, he told DW.
+In light of a weakening economy since independence, the government has been unable to raise the required resources, he explained.

-Panthou conflict was fought between Juba and Khartoum in 2012 following a dispute over control of one of the oil wells along the border of the two countries
+The Panthou war was fought between Juba and Khartoum in 2012 following a dispute over control of one of the oil wells along the border of the two countries.

 .